Khalid-Rafiq-01/Concrete-Crack-Classification/README.md

 Creating confusion matrix to compare all the different models.

-Testing the pretrained model on an online image from the internet.
+Testing the pretrained model on an online image from the internet. {Filename = Testing_Crack_Classification_Models}